dora-team/dora.dev/hugo/content/guides/value-stream-management/index.md

 draft: false
 weight: 300
 headline: "How to use value stream mapping to improve software delivery"
-subhead: A guide to value stream mapping
+subhead: A guide to value stream mapping.
 heroimage: "value-stream-mapping.png"

 ---